 "Making it Home" used poetry-based film-making to build bridges of shared experience, dialogue and integration between two very diverse groups of women across Scotland: women who are refugees supported by Maryhill Integration Network (Glasgow), and local women from Women Supporting Women in Pilton (Edinburgh).

 The project grew from two of the Refugee Survival Trust's aims: to raise public awareness of issues affecting refugees and asylum seekers, and to help build greater integration and understanding between local Scottish people and those who have come from abroad seeking sanctuary.

 Women from each of these two groups engaged in a series of parallel poetry discussion workshops during which they explored the same five poems linked by the theme of "Home" and unwrapped personal reactions to the poems and their themes, as coloured by their own life stories and heritage.
 These workshops were facilitated by professional poets and ran from October to December 2012.

-This website will evolve along with the project.
 We hope you will enjoy what you discover.